Rich enough to build in stone

 Further south in Ethiopia, people were also beginning to build in stone, with a temple-tower dating the same time as the Meroe pyramids.
 The Ethiopians built their tower in the same style as the Arabs they were trading with.

 Wealth began to spread west along the North African coast, too, as the people there started to trade with the Greeks and the Phoenicians.
-By the 800s BC, the Garamantes in Libya were building hill forts and living in mud-brick houses with stone foundations and floors paved with crushed potsherds.
+By the 800s BC, the Garamantes in Libya were building hill forts.
+Iron Age architecture for the Garamantes meant living in mud brick houses with stone foundations and floors paved with crushed potsherds.
 The city of Cyrene got started about 630 BC, and soon had stone houses, paved streets, and Greek-style temples.

 Learn by doing: build a sand castle with a wall around it